esuomi/git-revisions/README.md

  - **part** is a single token in revision segment, eg. MAJOR version number in Semantic Versioning.
  - **resolution/generation** The general process of producing the version string.

-## Execution logic explained
+### Resolution logic

-There's roughly three phases in the plugin's execution:
+There's roughly three phases in the plugin's resolution process:

  1. **Lookup generation and gathering.** The plugin starts by creating lookup sources which can then be referenced in the configuration.